Sanmay-Das/futurefarmnow/scripts/setup.md

 password password123
 ```

-Adjust the permissions to the file `chmod 600 ~/.netrc`
+Add your login and password and adjust the permissions to the file `chmod 600 ~/.netrc`

 *Note:* Never share this file or push it to your git repository to avoid illegal access.